surister/cratedb-guide/docs/install/windows.rst

 ..
 CAUTION::

-    We do not yet officially support CrateDB on Windows for production use.
+    We do not officially support CrateDB on Windows for production use.
 If you would like to deploy CrateDB on Windows, please feel free to `contact us`_ so we can work with you on a solution.